Back to Cool Guns

 - The John Woo classic Hard Boiled, where Mad Dog takes shots at our heroes with a .223 caliber pistol towards the climax of the film.

-- Hard Target, used by the film's Big Bad Emil Fouchon.
+- Another John Woo movie, Hard Target, had this used by the film's Big Bad Emil Fouchon.
 His is a .45-70 version.
 Towards the end of the film, he forces Chance Boardeaux's love interest to load it for him, suggestively ordering her to "load me".

 - In Fate/Zero, this is the weapon of choice of Kiritsugu Emiya.
 It uses custom bullets called "Origin Bullets" which have magical properties.